ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan.md

 **possible to blacklist some notifications**, so they are never stored by the notification center.
-I've created an icon theme for the notification center so it fits look and feel of the default Ubuntu MATE theme. **Notification hints are also fixed** so any notifications supplying additional media, such and sounds or icons, now work.
+I've created an icon theme for the notification center so it fits look and feel of the default Ubuntu MATE theme. **Notification hints are also fixed** so any notifications supplying additional media, such as sounds or icons, now work.

 Personally, I love ❤️ this feature!
 No more will I have awkward messages from